seanstephenbrian/tic-tac-toe/README.md

 live version: https://seanstephenbrian.github.io/tic-tac-toe/

-the idea behind the assignment was to create a fully functional tic-tac-toe game in javascript with no global code. blocks of related javascript are held in isolated 'modules' (Gameboard, Gameplay, PageEffects...) each inside an anonymous function assigned to the module's variable. the modules contain various functions for starting, running, and ending the game,
+the idea behind the project was to create a fully functional tic-tac-toe game in javascript with no global code. blocks of related javascript are held in isolated 'modules' (Gameboard, Gameplay, PageEffects...) each inside an anonymous function assigned to the module's variable. the modules contain various functions for starting, running, and ending the game,